Darren most recently played Rev. Shaw Moore in the UK Tour of Footloose.

 Other television work includes being a contestant on Celebrity Scissorhands in aid of Children in Need, Danny Houston in Hollyoaks on E4 (8 months including a feature length late night special), Finalist in Celebrity Big Brother (Channel 5) , Will Morgan in Stella (BBC), Holby City Christmas Special (BBC), Stormin Norman in Make It Plumb (ITV), Graham Watts in Crime Stories (ITV), Jeff Slade in The Bill (ITV), Jonathan in Mile High (Sky One).

 2013 saw Darren shooting a film called Rudy written and directed by Cannes Film Festival award winning director Shona Auerbach.

 Other Film credits include White Island, Rough Cut, The Krays, Demon Eye, Hellbreeder and Dangerous Game.

 During the lockdown of 2020 Darren reprised his roles of both Joseph and Jesus in online concerts of Joseph and Godspell for the charity Acting for Others.
 He also narrated an online TV comedy pilot The Fosse Forest Ballet directed by Racky Plews.

-This year will see him in the role of Billy Flynn in the UK tour of Chicago – a role he’s had his heart set on for many years.
-He will then go on to play the Reverend in the UK Tour of Footloose and Captain Hook in Peter Pan.
+In 2021, Darren played Billy Flynn in the UK tour of Chicago – a role he’s had his heart set on for many years.
+2022 saw Darren play Rev. Shaw Moore in the UK Tour of Footloose and Captain Hook in Peter Pan.